-A neighbor of mine brought this salad to a pot-luck party and it was a huge hit!
-Of course I needed the recipe and she told me it was a variation of “Whole Foods Detox Salad“, but she had made some modifications.
+A neighbor of mine brought this salad to a potluck party and it was a huge hit!
+Of course, I needed the recipe and she told me it was a variation of “Whole Foods Detox Salad,” but she had made some modifications.
 I immediately made a batch and modified it even further.
-Here is what I came up with….
+Here is what I came up with…

 Let me tell you a bit about why this detox salad is detoxifying:

 - Cruciferous vegetables (broccoli & cauliflower): one of the phytochemicals found in cruciferous vegetables (sulforaphane) can stimulate enzymes in the body that detoxify carcinogens.
-This prevents the carcinogens from causing damage to the tissues in our body.
+This prevents the carcinogens from causing damage to the tissues in our bodies.
 The sulfa components also boost liver detoxification pathways.

 - Carrots: Raw carrots are one the best foods to eat when doing a cleanse or detox program because they bind to toxins and waste material and remove them from the colon.
 Carrots have a lot of fiber which makes your stools larger.
-Larger stools expose less toxins to colon walls and press against colon walls to promote peristalsis.
+Larger stools expose fewer toxins to colon walls and press against colon walls to promote peristalsis.
 This means that carrots keep you regular.
 Regularity = toxins out!

 - Sunflower Seeds: They are high in selenium which is an important regulator of the heavy metal mercury.
 Selenium binds to mercury and removes it from the body.
 They are also high in Vitamin E, which is a potent antioxidant.
 Vitamin E protects against oxidative damage.
 Sunflower seeds also aid the liver’s ability to detoxify.

 - Kelp: Kelp promoted detoxification in the body.
-It also helps regulate your thyroid due to it’s iodine content.
+It also helps regulate your thyroid due to its iodine content.

-- Lemons: Lemons alkalize the body and they jump start digestion.
+- Lemons: Lemons alkalize the body and they jump-start digestion.